Skip to main content

 Paid

-You will see live demonstrations, learn about research and the latest models like ChatGPT and DeepSeek, and understand how these issues manifest in practice.
+Throughout this course, you will engage in live demonstrations, examine cutting-edge research, and explore the latest AI models like ChatGPT and DeepSeek.
+You'll gain practical insights into how these issues manifest in real-world scenarios.

 This is a demo lesson (10:00 remaining)